Audience Growth

 21. Debunk common misconceptions

-In some niches like science and law, there are many myths and misconceptions that make you want to pull your hair out.
+In some niches like science and law, many myths and misconceptions make you want to pull your hair out.
 You can turn this into an opportunity by creating a content series that addresses these myths — confirming or busting them — and publishing them through Shorts.

 One step removed from debunking myths is proactively sharing facts about your niche.
 One of the most valuable kinds of content on YouTube comes from experts explaining essential parts of their field to the layman.
 If you’re an expert in something, this is a great approach for going viral with Shorts.